Key Points

 Since the output column usually shows multiple Ys, VOC is again needed to determine which Y should be included in the project.
 In the input column, the SIPOC provides a list of potential Xs.

-The business case finally links the project Y to the so called “Big Y.” This means it shows how achieving the project Y contributes to higher-level business objectives like financial targets, customer satisfaction or strategically relevant goals (on time to market, on-time delivery, inventory level, etc.).
+The business case finally links Project Y to the so-called “Big Y.” This means it shows how achieving project Y contributes to higher-level business objectives like financial targets, customer satisfaction, or strategically relevant goals (on time to market, on-time delivery, inventory level, etc.).
 The project team can close the Define phase when it has a measurable, clearly defined Y with set specifications that help to distinguish between desired and not desired process performance.

 Measure: Prioritize Potential Xs, and Measure X’s and Y